smarlowucf/azurectl/README.md

 1. Write tests
 2. Write the implementation classes providing the functionality you need
-3. Write a task class providing the command line processing and output using the implementation classes (file name must end with `_task`).
+3. Write a command class providing the command line processing and output using the implementation classes.
 4. Write a manual page